rpf13/sportsshooting_drf/README.md

 - As a Developer I can delete a message I have created so it will no longer be available via the API
 - As a Developer I can view a message sent to me, so I can see read the content and reply to it

+### Final Deployment and React Readines

+- As a Developer I can deploy the app to Heroku and ElephantSQL so I can access the final production app to use it in my React Frontend application
+- As a Developer I can add the necessary steps required to link the React FrontEnd application to the backend so I can start developing the React app
+- As a Developer I can add JWT functionality to my REST api so I can do proper authentication with my React app